 I am writing this blog to highlight a recent aesthetic nuisance which turned out to be red algae and to show that every day can be a school day.
 It was an issue I had never had any previous experience with and therefore might shed some light for others that find themselves trying to resolve a similar issue.

 So, to give some background on this initial survey, I was called out to an estate after a tenant complaining of staining on their property.
-At first sight of the staining I presumed there was possibly a common brick underneath the render that was causing the issue or some sort of chemical reaction.
+At first sight of the staining, I presumed there was possibly a common brick underneath the render that was causing the issue or some sort of chemical reaction.
 The streaking pattern down the west facing gable walls made it look as if it was trapped moisture making its way through the render.
-There was no marks present on the north or south facing walls.
+There very little presence on the north or south facing walls.

-I then decided to refer my problem to the internet and google the term ‘red staining on render’ and the image results pulled up a number of similar looking defects on buildings which was down to red algae.
+I then decided to refer my problem to the internet and google the term ‘red staining on render’ and the image results pulled up a number of similar looking defects on buildings which were down to ‘red algae’.
 There is a company called Red Gable Cleaning who are based in Ireland, their Facebook page shows many examples of red algae.

 What is Red Algae

-Fabio Rindi and Michael D. Guiry (2002) have identified five species of the genera Trentepohlia, one of them being red algae.
+Fabio Rindi and Michael D. Guiry (2002) have identified five species of the genera Trentepohlia, one of them being ‘red algae’.
 They noted that in western Ireland it is very common on concrete walls both bare and painted.
-It forms deep red patches with the appearance of irregular vertical stripes and can grow to cover many meters of wall surface.
+It forms deep red patches with the appearance of irregular vertical stripes and can grow to cover many meters of the wall surface.
+Trentepohlia is a species of green algae which produces haematochrome which is a red biological pigment, for simplicity I will refer to it throughout this blog as red algae.

 Red algae (Trentepohlia iolithus) can be found in cold and humid conditions, with its best conditions for growth based on laboratory tests were between 10 – 20 degrees.
 It is often found in Europe on rocks, walls and tree bark and as I found out the west of Scotland on rendered walls.
 Once you understand what it is it becomes very easily recognisable even from a distance as it is so distinctive.